These Cheddar Olive Bites only take 5 ingredients and 30 minutes to make. They are a perfect recipe for a potluck or buffet.

 1 Cup All Purpose Flour

-Bake olives for 15-20 minutes, you want them to be golden brown all over.
+- Bake olives for 15-20 minutes, until they are golden brown all over.

 Be sure to check out these other delicious recipes from dairy farmers around the country that have joined in our special #DairyChristmas group blog!

 - Posset-ively Eggnog Is Ice Cream by Farmer Bright

 - #DairyChristmas: Peanut Butter Balls by Messy Kennedy